BREWING ARIZONA

 1883 Val Blatz Trade Booklet

 By the early 1870s, most Arizona towns had their own brewery.
 Prescott, Bisbee, Tombstone, Globe, Flagstaff, Pinal, Williams, and other towns, all had at least one brewery in operation.
-By the 1880s, the completion of the railroad brought more out-of-state beers with better shelf-life into the territory, which negatively impacted the state's breweries.
-The reduced need for locally made beer caused many to close during this time.
-By the 1890s, the majority of beer was supplied by out-of-state breweries.
+Mining was the principal draw which brought people to the territory and many of Arizona's brewers also dabbled in mining.
+By the 1880s, completion of the railroad brought more out-of-state beers with better shelf-life into the territory, which negatively impacted the state's breweries.
+The reduced need for locally made beer caused most to close during this time.
+By the 1890s, the majority of beer came from out-of-state.

 Picture